 - Watch the Congregation Update for ways to advocate for our vulnerable neighbors.

 We thank you for your continued support and participation in the Grace community during these times.
-Grace thrives because of all the people involved and we couldn’t be more thankful and excited to continue to grow and navigate this together.
+Grace thrives because of all the people involved and we couldn’t be more thankful to serve.